 Pain can be just one of the many symptoms involved with chronic pain.
 Some other symptoms can include:

 Ultimately, Chronic pain can take a very strong toll on your daily life and prevent you from having a quality of life that is beneficial to yourself and your loved ones.
-Your self-esteem can take a strong hit and make you feel anger, depressions, anxiety, and frustration.
+Your self-esteem can take a strong hit and make you feel anger, depression, anxiety, and frustration.

 The most common types of OTC pain relievers are acetaminophen (Tylenol) and non steroidal anti-inflammatory drugs (NSAIDs).
 Types of NSAIDs include: